MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. Click 'Apply' on the bottom right of the policy's window.
 This option pushes the policy and blocks the target printer in future installations, but doesn't apply to an existing install.

-1. Optional - if you would like to apply the policy to an existing install: Open the **Prevent installation of devices that match any of these device IDs** policy again; in the 'Options' window mark the checkbox that says 'also apply to matching devices that are already installed'.
+1. Optionally, if you would like to apply the policy to an existing install, open the **Prevent installation of devices that match any of these device IDs** policy again.
+In the 'Options' window, mark the checkbox that says 'Also apply to matching devices that are already installed'.

 ###	Testing the scenario